mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-development-considerations.md

 ### 6.1 Insights Hub Icons as 'glyphicons'

-You can select Insights Hub icons from Siemens Insights Hub Web Content to be displayed as SVGs in your application.
+You can select Insights Hub icons from Siemens Insights Hub Web Content to be displayed in your application.

 1. Open the properties of a widget which can display an icon (for example a button).
 2. Click **Select...** next to *Icon*.